 The food is cold but delicious, particularly if you like sandwich wraps (they have turkey and hummus).
-There are also two soups (lentil and tomato), and a generous salad with lots of plates of salad items and veggies as well as lots of snacks like nuts and dried fruit, cookies, and brownies.
+There are also two soups (lentil and tomato) and a generous salad with lots of plates of salad items and veggies and lots of snacks like nuts and dried fruit, cookies, and brownies.

 3. The Lounge, Terminal C